wittawatj/kernel-ep/README.md

 for details.

 ## Repository structure
-The repository contains a number of components.
+The repository contains

-1. **Poster and paper source files** are in the topmost folders i.e., `dali2015_poster` and `uai2015`.
-2. **Matlab code** for experimenting in a batch learning setting.
+1. **Matlab code** for experimenting in a batch learning setting.
 Experiments on new kernels, factors, random features, message operators are all done in Matlab in the first stage.
 Once the methods are developed, they are reimplemented in C# to be operable in Infer.NET framework.
 EP inference is implemented in C# using Infer.NET, not in Matlab.
 All Matlab code is in the `code` folder.
-3. **C# code** for message operators in Infer.NET framework.
+2. **C# code** for message operators in Infer.NET framework.
 The code for this part is in `code/KernelEP.NET` which contains a C# project developed with [Monodevelop](http://www.monodevelop.com/) (free cross-platform IDE) on Ubuntu 14.04.
 You should be able to use Visual studio in Windows to open the project